Aliases for FEV Gene

 GeneCards Summary for FEV Gene

-FEV (FEV (ETS Oncogene Family)) is a Protein Coding gene.
-Diseases associated with FEV include ewing sarcoma and eating disorder.
-Among its related pathways are Transcriptional misregulation in cancer and SIDS Susceptibility Pathways.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and transcription corepressor activity.
-An important paralog of this gene is ETV2.
+FEV (FEV, ETS Transcription Factor) is a Protein Coding gene.
+Diseases associated with FEV include Sudden Infant Death Syndrome and Ewing Sarcoma.
+Among its related pathways are Sudden Infant Death Syndrome (SIDS) Susceptibility Pathways and Transcriptional misregulation in cancer.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and transcription corepressor activity.
+An important paralog of this gene is FLI1.

 UniProtKB/Swiss-Prot for FEV Gene

 Functions as a transcriptional regulator.
 According to PubMed:12761502, it functions as a transcriptional repressor.
 Functions in the differentiation and the maintenance of the central serotonergic neurons.
 May play a role in cell growth.